171930433/vtk-examples/src/PythonicAPI.md

 [PolyDataToImageDataStencil](/PythonicAPI/PolyData/PolyDataToImageDataStencil) |
 [RuledSurfaceFilter](/PythonicAPI/PolyData/RuledSurfaceFilter) |
 [SmoothMeshGrid](/PythonicAPI/PolyData/SmoothMeshGrid) | Create a terrain with regularly spaced points and smooth it with ?vtkLoopSubdivisionFilter? and ?vtkButterflySubdivisionFilter?.
+[Spring](/PythonicAPI/Modelling/Spring) | Rotation in combination with linear displacement and radius variation.
 [WarpTo](/PythonicAPI/Filtering/WarpTo) | Deform geometry by warping towards a point.
 [WarpVector](/PythonicAPI/PolyData/WarpVector) | This example warps/deflects a line.